vsikarwar/big-data-stack/map-reduce/readme.md

 https://github.com/vsikarwar/dog-breed-classifier/blob/master/dog_app.md

-# Text generation: RNN and LSTM
+## Text generation: RNN and LSTM

 This project generate new text using long-short term memory model.
 It is useful to process continuous sequence in input like text or music and can generate new text based on the history.

 https://github.com/vsikarwar/tv-script-generator/blob/master/dlnd_tv_script_generation.ipynb

-# Map Reduce
+## Map Reduce

-It is a programming model, used for batch processing, it has two main functions mapper and reducer.

 > count differet movie rating
-- script : `simple-count.py`
+- script : `big-data-stack/map-reduce/simple-count.py`
 - Data : `data/u.data`
 This is used to count distinct number of rating and how many times one rating is given.